Objectives and Outcomes

 Within a few years of graduation our graduates will:

-- Be employed as computer science or computer engineering professionals beyond entry level positions or be making satisfactory progress in graduate programs
+- Be employed as computer science or computer engineering professionals beyond entry level positions or be making satisfactory progress in graduate programs.

-- Have peer-recognized expertise together with the ability to articulate that expertise as computer science or computer engineering professionals
+- Have peer-recognized expertise together with the ability to articulate that expertise as computer science or computer engineering professionals.

-- Demonstrate strong analytic, design, and implementation skills required to formulate and solve computer science or computer engineering problems in a professional or research environment
+- Demonstrate strong analytic, design, and implementation skills required to formulate and solve computer science or computer engineering problems in a professional or research environment.

-- Demonstrate that they can function, communicate, collaborate and continue to learn effectively as ethically and socially responsible computer science or computer engineering professionals
+- Demonstrate that they can function, communicate, collaborate and continue to learn effectively as ethically and socially responsible computer science or computer engineering professionals.

-Our graduates will have achieved:
+Our graduates will have an ability to:

-- An ability to communicate effectively with a range of audiences.
+- Communicate effectively in a variety of professional contexts, with a range of audiences.